ballandplate/Ball-Plate/index.md

 # Modeling & Mathematical Representation of the system
 ![image](https://user-images.githubusercontent.com/65519089/82276876-57993500-993b-11ea-9ad9-f3e26dd8b5be.png)

-Figure 1.
-The ball and pate is simulated using the CopelliaSim.
-It delivers a good understanding on how the ball and plate interact.
+Figure (1)

 ![image](https://user-images.githubusercontent.com/65519089/82276986-a1821b00-993b-11ea-94bb-55dc06e2e195.png)

-Figure 2.
-A simple setup for the simulated ball and plate
+Figure (2)

+Figure (1) represents a simple model of the ball and plate.
+Figure (2) shows a simple set up of the model.
+In order to verify the systems performance, a model was created in Copelliasim to simulate behavior of the system.
+The model simulates the dynamics/physics of the system and object ineractions.
+Copelliasim allows us to connect to communicate with an external application (matlab) using a remote